 Teach For Nepal learning institute will start from the first week of February.
 TFN places its new cohort of Fellows in the classroom every year in the mid of April, the beginning of the next academic year.

 We’re looking for people who may never before have considered teaching as part of their career path.
 To ensure success in the classroom, Teach for Nepal is developing an intensive six-week residential training that will cover lesson planning, classroom management, community relations, and much more.
 In addition to six weeks of pre-service training, our Fellows will receive ongoing support and regular training during the two years of Fellowship.

-We will be placing our fifth cohort of Teach for Nepal Fellows in the classroom in Baisakh 2074 BS — the beginning of the next school year.
+We will be placing our ninth cohort of Teach for Nepal Fellows in the classroom in Baisakh 2078 BS — the beginning of the next school year.

 You will be living in a community where you are placed by TFN.
 Ideally, you are placed at homes within the community where you are teaching.
 Living in the community, you can develop a closer relationship with the people in the community.